Guide to the best matcha cafes in Johor Bahru

 6. Kenjo Bakery

-Kenjo Bakery is a Japanese-Taiwanese bakery with a range of matcha-infused bakes, cakes, and bread.
+Kenjo Bakery is a Japanese-Taiwanese bakery in Johor Bahru with a range of matcha-infused bakes, cakes, and bread.
+At the point of writing, the bakery has an impressive 4.8-star Google rating from over 700 reviews!
 In the bread department, there’s the Matcha Red Bean Toast (RM7.30 for two) and Matcha Red Bean Mochi Bun (price TBD).
 Do note that the bakes rotate on a daily basis.

-But if you’re here for tea, get the crowd favourite Matcha Chocolate Cake (price TBD).
-The generously sized slice of cake is made up of layers of matcha sponge, sandwiched between decadent matcha cream and chocolate cream.
-Pair this with their well-balanced Matcha Latte (price TBD) for the perfect tea time experience!
+But if you’re here for tea, get the crowd favourite Hojicha Swiss Roll (RM8), featuring a fluffy cake roll with layers of roasted tea cream.
+Pair this with their well-balanced Matcha Latte (RM14/RM16), made with Niko Neko powder, for the perfect tea time experience!

 Address: 29 Jalan Jaya Putra, 7/4 Bandar Jaya Putra, 81100 Johor Bahru, Johor Darul Ta’zim, Malaysia